 My research interests are in the areas of authority and legitimacy in new modes of global governing, with a specific interest in global Internet governance, the global governance of corruption, multistakeholder governance, soft multilateral governance, and mixed-methods research.
-My research has been published in Cooperation and Conflict, Global Governance, and Review of International Political Economy, and Review of International Studies.
+My research has been published in Cooperation and Conflict, European Journal of International Relations, Global Governance, Review of International Political Economy, and Review of International Studies.
 I have also done consultancy work for the United Nations on the use of peer review in financial integrity matters.

 My PhD Thesis (Maastricht University, 2017) is entitled: ‘Combating Corruption the Soft Way: The Authority of Peer reviews in the Global Fight against Graft.’
 It was awarded the 2018 Maastricht University Dissertation Prize for best PhD Thesis defended at the university in 2017 and 2018 (all disciplines except medicine and life sciences).